michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 Default Print Service -> Add printer
 {% highlight shell linenos %}raspberrypi:631/printers/Brother_HL-L2310D_series{% endhighlight %}
 The printer name you can find in the CUPS web interface.
 Afterwards I had to restart my phone in order to show the printer in the printer dialog.

+## iOS and macOS
+On Apple devices the printer was recognized automatically.